Nancy Rani

 Nancy Rani is a 2025 Indian Malayalam-language drama film written and directed by Joseph Manu James.
 The film was completed posthumously by his wife, Naina, following his death in early 2023.
-It stars Ahaana Krishna in the title role, with an ensemble cast including Aju Varghese, Arjun Ashokan, Lal, Sreenivasan, Lena, Sunny Wayne, Vishak Nair, Mallika Sukumaran, Indrans, and Mamukkoya.
+It stars Ahaana Krishna in the title role, with an ensemble cast including Aju Varghese, Arjun Ashokan, Lal, Sreenivasan (in his final film appearance), Lena, Sunny Wayne, Vishak Nair, Mallika Sukumaran, Indrans, and Mamukkoya.
 The film was released on 18 June 2025 directly on YouTube.

+The Film focuses on Nancy, a die-hard Mammootty fan, from a modest background, wishes to be an actress as she faces challenges throughout her life.

 Plot

 Nancy Rani is a young woman from a modest background with dreams of becoming an actress.
 She idolizes the legendary actor Mammootty and aspires to meet him someday.
 The film recounts the challenges she faces in the film industry and her personal life, highlighting her perseverance, aspirations, and the sacrifices she makes to pursue her dreams.

 Production

 The film’s production began in early 2020.
 It experienced multiple difficulties during shooting, including lack of clear planning, scheduling conflicts, and some on-set tensions.
 Director Joseph Manu James reportedly faced health issues and struggled with managing the set.
 He died in February 2023 before completing the film.
 His wife Nyna took responsibility for finishing the project, overseeing post-production to bring the film to release.